joshuarosenberg/jrosen48.github.io/_posts/2017-02-28-comparing-cdc-data.markdown

 I used the new (and in-development) [gganimate package](https://github.com/dgrtwo/gganimate) to create the GIF.
 The basic idea is to create a `ggplot`, and then add an aesthetic for the `Frame`, which represents the change between frames in the plot, which in this case is the week.

 This project is just a first attempt but the code for it is available in [a GitHub repository](https://github.com/jrosen48/cdc-flu-vis).

+## Conclusion

+It looks like the flu was about equal during the 2016-17 and 2015-16 seasons in terms of level of activity until New Years Eve; in most of the country, flu activity was much higher during the first seven weeks of 2016-17 season compared to the 2015-16 season.

+Of course, I think this visualization has implications for educational research.
+Many times we examine change, but are challenged by how to visualize change over time.
+This could be one such way.